KaneRoot/libipc-old/README.md

 In order to communicate between the application and the service, we use the Type-Length-Value format.
 This will be used with some conventions.

-## programming, debug

-## overview

-The format will be "type : value".

 The type will be a simple byte :

     * <0 - 15>   : control, meta data